italopguimaraes/Artificial-Intelligence-Nanodegree/Project 4 - Build a Sign Language Recognizer/README.md

 ### Additional Information
 ##### Provided Raw Data

-The data in the `asl_recognizer/data/` directory was derived from the [RWTH-BOSTON-104 Database](http://www-i6.informatik.rwth-aachen.de/~dreuw/database-rwth-boston-104.php).
+The data in the `Project 4 - Build a Sign Language Recognizer/data/` directory was derived from the [RWTH-BOSTON-104 Database](http://www-i6.informatik.rwth-aachen.de/~dreuw/database-rwth-boston-104.php).
 The handpositions (`hand_condensed.csv`) are pulled directly from the database [boston104.handpositions.rybach-forster-dreuw-2009-09-25.full.xml](boston104.handpositions.rybach-forster-dreuw-2009-09-25.full.xml).
 The three markers are: